w3c/webappsec-permissions-policy/integration.md

 > then an attacker could embed that page in a frame with the `document.write`
 > feature disabled, and bypass the critical security script.
 >
-> To avoid this, a better way to disable it woudl to to declare that, if
+> To avoid this, a better way to disable it would be to define the availability of
-> disallowed in a *feature-policy-aware* document, calling `document.write()` will
+> `document.write()` as a configuration point using document policy.
+Then the use of
-> fire a `SecurityError` exception on the `document` object, but if disallowed in
+> `document.write()` in a document which disables it can fire a `SecurityError`
-> a *feature-policy-oblivious* document, calling `document.write()` API must cause
-> the current page to be navigated to an error page which provides the option to open
-> the page that violated the policy in a new top-level browsing context.

-## Allow versus Deny features

-In some cases, when defining a new policy-controlled feature, it may not be obvious whether allowing or restricting an action should be considered the feature.

-In a case like this, consider that Feature Policy tries to guarantee that, once disabled in a document, a feature -- however defined -- cannot be reenabled in that document or any of its children.

-> As an example, if a browser was considering a feature which would block the
-> loading of any images which appeared to be pictures of cats (as a
-> productivity measure,) and wanted to make this a policy-controlled feature,
-> then the developers would have a choice -- whether to define the new feature
-> as "block cat pictures", or as "load cat pictures".
->
-> If the goal is to block cat pictures, such that they cannot be loaded into a
+> exception on the `document` object.
+If a document which is to be embedded in a frame
-> document at all, then defining the feature as "load cat pictures" makes
-> sense, and the feature would be given a default allowlist of `*`.
-This way,
-> cat pictures would be allowed by default on the entire web, but once disabled
-> in a document, would not be available anywhere in that document, even in
-> child frames.

-In general, framing features in the positive sense, as 'allow' rather than 'deny', will be the right choice.
-This also avoids potentially-confusing double-negatives, and means that features will behave more consistently with each other.
+> which requires the policy does not conform to that required policy, it is simply not
+> loaded.
+(See the document policy explainer and spec for details).